frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 My intention is to break down the Dynamic Programming process into clear steps, focusing on the solution algorithm, so that you can understand and implement these steps on your own whenever you face a problem in technical interviews, production environments, or programming competitions.
 Without any hesitation, I will try to present performance tips and tricks in C++.
 However, this should not be considered a limitation; we will prioritize understanding the algorithms before diving into the code, and you will be able to implement the code in your preferred programming language.

 I will be using functions for all the algorithms I study primarily because it will make it easier to measure and compare the execution time of each one, even though I am aware of the additional computational overhead associated with function calls.
-After studying the problems in C++ and identifying the solution with the lowest complexity, we will also explore this solution in C. Additionally, whenever possible, we will examine the most popular solution for the problem in question that I can find online.
+After studying the problems in C++ and identifying the solution with the lowest complexity, eventually, we will also explore the best solution in C. Additionally, whenever possible, we will examine the most popular solution for the problem in question that I can find online.

 ## There was a hint of recursion sneaking in

 Some say that Dynamic Programming is a technique to make recursive code more efficient.
-There is a connection worth examining: *All Dynamic Programming algorithms are recursive, but not all recursive algorithms are Dynamic Programming*.

 Recursion is a powerful problem-solving technique.
 Recursive code can be mathematically proven correct relatively easily.
 This clarity alone makes a compelling case for using recursion.
 So, let's begin with that.
+At its core, recursive code calls itself to solve smaller instances of the same problem.
+This approach often leads to elegant and intuitive solutions, especially for problems with repetitive structures.

 The proof of the correctness of a recursive algorithm generally involves only two steps: Proving that the base case of the recursion is correct and proving that the recursive step is correct.
 In the domain of mathematical induction proof, we can refer to these components as the *base case* and the *inductive step*, respectively.
 In this case:

-- To prove the **base case**, we check the simplest # case of the recursion, usually the base case or cases, to ensure it is correct.
+- To prove the **base case**, we check the simplest case of the recursion, usually the base case or cases, to ensure it is correct.
 These are the cases that do not depend on recursive calls.

 - To prove the **inductive step**, we verify that if the recursive function is correct for all smaller cases or subproblems, then it is also correct for the general case.
 In other words, we assume that the function is correct for smaller inputs, or for a smaller set of inputs, the induction hypothesis, and based on this, we prove, or not, that the recursive function is correct.